goharbor/harbor/docs/harbor-doc-reorg/administration/upgrade/roll_back_upgrade.md

-# Roll Back an Upgrade
+# Roll Back from an Upgrade

 If, for any reason, you want to roll back to the previous version of Harbor, perform the following steps: